RoyDibs/RoyDibs/README.md

 <div align="center">

-*"Building the next generation of AI systems that understand physics as well as they understand language."*
+*"Developing neural operators that make solving complex physics as scalable as processing language—enabling real-time simulation of everything from brain injuries to spacecraft dynamics."*

 </div>